gabeg805/Extensible-Login-Manager/README.md

+* Readme is slightly outdated, but generally holds correct information *

 ===========
 What is it?
 ===========

-The Elysia login manager is a highly configurable login manager I created for my Arch Linux system.
+The Extensible Login Manager (ELM) is a highly configurable login manager I created for my Arch Linux system.
 I made it because I thought it'd be a fun project to do and it really was super fun!

 Along the way though it became clear to me that there was a serious lack of information out there for creating a login manager.
 The real hard part, and